April 13 – 15, 18 | Missoula, Montana

 The Montana Gravel Challenge is held under permit with the US Forest Service Nine Mile Ranger District (permit pending).

 Stage 1 six time trial is all dirt roads.
-It’s climbs just over 600 feet in 4 miles.
+It’s climbs just over 200 feet in 2.2 miles.
 It’s more gentle terrain then straight uphill.
-First 1.5 miles is low 1% grade offering a great warmup for the last 2.5 miles.
+First 1.5 miles is low 1% grade offering a great warmup for the last push.
 You get in to really pretty forests and some super small/cool dirt roads that don’t see much life.

 Stage 2 is the Montana Hell Ride.
-It’s 2.5 laps on an amazing circuit that’s never been used before in any ride.
-You see the aid station twice and hit the big climb on three separate occasions.
+It’s 4 laps on a fun pavement and dirt circuit.
+You see the aid station 4 times and hit the climb 4 times.
 Race or ride with your buds, should be a memorable day.

 Stage 3 is the Rocky Mountain Roubaix.
 Longer than last year with new course for 2018 but with all the beloved Roubaix aspects still about equal parts road and dirt, moderate climbing, and a whole lotta grit.
 It’s straight up your favorite Petty Creek Road and then out the 9 mile drainage with a lollipop loop and then back the way you came.

-Stage 4 is for Juniors only.
+Stage 4 is for Juniors only (ages 8-18).
 It’s an out and back to the ranger station with almost all dirt road.
 Total is 7 miles and should be great for an intro to riding off road.
 Podiums to follow.

 Full Maps Below